MeerzaA/Homework-Managment-/README.md

 # Homework-Managment-
-This is a homework management system I build I C++.
+This is a homework management system I build in C++.

 This was a final project I made for my data structures class, It was built in visual Studios 2019.